JMBQ/Honkai_Impact_3rd_menu_mod/README_EN.md

 * Android 64-bit phones, no root required
 * Compatible with arm64-v8a architecture (64-bit)
 * Support for bypassing normal signature checks
+* Dynamic capture function offset for current and future versions of the game
 * No advertising

 ## x86 Android Emulator